arancauchi/dark-past/greely.md

 Frederick watched as Greely's inner circle—the men who slept closest to him in the shelter—still had strength to move.
 To fish.
 To survive.

-For three years, Frederick had hunted for them.
-Kept them fed when no one else could.
+For three years, Frederick had stayed.
+Helped where he could.
+Asked for nothing.

 Now his hands were frostbitten.
-He couldn't hunt anymore.
+He could barely move.

 And no one was feeding him.